moogacs/docs.buf.build/docs/breaking/usage.md

 files.
 For example, if we moved the `Date` message to another file, `buf` would reference the location within this file instead.

-`buf` will also attempt to use an enclosing type for deleted references.
-For example, if a field is deleted, `buf` will reference the enclosing message if it is still present, and if a nested message is deleted, `buf` will reference the enclosing message as well.
+`buf` also attempts to use an enclosing type for deleted references.
+For example, if a field is deleted, `buf` references the enclosing message if it is still present, and if a nested message is deleted, `buf` references the enclosing message as well.

 For example, from the tour: